 Note: For CVSP planning purposes, the State can access detailed counts of its core MCSAP performance measures.
-Such measures include roadside inspections, traffic enforcement activity, investigation/review activity, and data quality by quarter for the current and past two fiscal years using the State Quarterly Report and CVSP Data Dashboard, and/or the CVSP Toolkit on the A&I Online website.
-The Data Dashboard is also a resource designed to assist the State with preparing their MCSAP-related quarterly reports and is located at: http://ai.fmcsa.dot.gov/StatePrograms/home.aspx.
+Such measures include roadside inspections, traffic enforcement activity, investigation/review activity, and data quality by quarter for the current and past two fiscal years using the Activity Dashboard and/or the CVSP Toolkit on the A&I Online website.
+The Activity Dashboard is also a resource designed to assist the State with preparing their MCSAPrelated quarterly reports and is located at: http://ai.fmcsa.dot.gov.
 A user id and password are required to access this system.